MarunowskiJan/TemperatureCharts_PythonProject/README.md

 ## What the app looks like

 ##Dictionary for user
-Wybierz święto - Choose holiday
+-Wybierz święto - Choose holiday
-Boże Ciało - Corpus Christi Day
+-Boże Ciało - Corpus Christi Day
-Nowy Rok - New Year
+-Nowy Rok - New Year
-Wielkanoc - Easter
+-Wielkanoc - Easter
-Święto Pracy - Labour Day
+-Święto Pracy - Labour Day
-Zakres lat (2014-2021) - Range of years (2014-2021)
+-Zakres lat (2014-2021) - Range of years (2014-2021)
-Generuj wykres - Generate a chart
+-Generuj wykres - Generate a chart